User | Login

 Are boot dryers bad for football boots?

-No, in fact, they should reduce the smell and prevent damage caused by leaving football boots wet, as long as they are used correctly.
-Just avoid using high heat on synthetic or glued materials.
+No, in fact, they should reduce the smell and prevent damage caused by leaving football boots wet, provided they are used correctly.
+Just avoid high heat on synthetic or glued materials.
 A dryer with moderate warmth and airflow, such as the Snowpea models, is perfect for football boots, especially during the muddy season.
-Always check that the manufacturer's instructions for the boot dryer and the boots allow it.
+Always check that the manufacturer's instructions for the boot dryer and the boots allow this.

 Can you put football boots in the tumble dryer?

 No, you shouldn't.
-Tumble dryers use high heat, and a tumbling motion can warp or melt parts of football boots, especially the soles, glue, or synthetic uppers.
-Instead, use a boot dryer with gentle warm airflow, or stuff the boots with newspaper and dry them naturally if you don't have a dryer.
+Tumble dryers use high heat, and the tumbling motion can warp or melt parts of football boots, especially the soles, glue, or synthetic uppers.
+Instead, use a boot dryer with gentle warm airflow, or stuff the boots with newspaper and let them dry naturally if you don't have a dryer.

 Do boot dryers keep boots from smelling?

 Yes, boot dryers may reduce or eliminate odour by drying out sweat and moisture that can cause bacteria.
 Moist conditions are what cause odours to form in footwear.
-By keeping boots dry, boot dryers help maintain fresher-smelling gear, especially if used soon after each walk or match.
+By keeping boots dry, boot dryers help keep gear fresher-smelling, especially if used soon after each walk or match.

 Can you put socks on a boot dryer?